haltu/muuri/README.md

 ### dragSortGroup &nbsp;

 The grid's sort group, e.g. "groupA".
-If you provide no sort group the grid can not be targeted with `dragSortConnections` option, which means that items can not be dragged into the grid from other grids.
+If you provide no sort group the grid can not be targeted with `dragSortWith` option, which means that items can not be dragged into the grid from other grids.

 * Default value: `null`.
 * Accepted types: string, null.